camila-tamu/ecen_403_tem/README.md

 <br />

 This command is going to copy the different libraries associated with py4dstem, py4d-browser, pymatgen, and jupyterlab.
+Py4dstem, py4d-browser, and pymatgen are a set of python tools for processing and analysis of four-dimensional scanning transmission electron microscopy (4D-STEM) data.
+Jupyter lb is the application used in this project.

     conda install -c conda-forge py4dstem py4d-browser pymatgen jupyterlab